-- Choose which version (1, 2, 3 or 4) of The Feedback Game to play, depending on how well the players know and trust each other. - The words and pictures on the cards depicting strengths convey positiveness.
-Each card carries a picture of the rainbow.
-The different colours of the rainbow symbolise the spectrum of different human qualities. - The words on the cards depicting weaknesses convey negativity.
+The words on the cards depicting strengths convey positivity.
+Each card carries a picture of a rainbow.
+The different colours of the rainbow symbolise the spectrum of different human strengths.

+- The words on the cards depicting weaknesses convey negativity.
 The colours of the rainbow are once again used, but in this case the angular shapes illustrate how a weakness can distort or hide a positive quality.
-For example, being 'determined' (a strength) may become 'obstructive' (a weakness), and 'playful' (a strength) may become 'undisciplined' (a weakness).
-This is an important point to remember.
+For example, being 'confident' (a strength) may become 'arrogant' (a weakness), and 'playful' (a strength) may become 'undisciplined' (a weakness).
+This is an important point to remember. - If a strength and a weakness card share the same number, it does not mean they are related.